 The company’s expertise extends through the petrochemical, power generation, energy transition, pulp and paper, and minerals and mining sectors.

 Currently, it has a staff of 120: engineers, project managers, and superintendents in addition to the management team, and is in the process of transitioning to an employee-owned company.
 Additionally, depending on the number, size and scope of jobs they take on, the Lorneville team can include anywhere from 1,200 to 3,000 unionized tradespeople, including pipefitters, boiler makers, millwrights and industrial mechanics.

 In 2021, Lorneville was welcomed into the Platinum Club, having been named one of Canada’s Best Managed Companies for seven consecutive years.
-This prestigious award is sponsored by Deloitte, CIBC, The Globe and Mail, Salesforce, the Smith School of Business, and the TMX Group.
+This prestigious award is sponsored by Deloitte, CIBC, Canadian Business Magazine, the Smith School of Business, and the TMX Group.